donnigundala/dgcore-database/docs/MIGRATIONS.md

 # Migration Guide

-This guide covers database migrations in dgcore-database.
+This guide covers database migrations in dg-database.

 ## Table of Contents
 - [Overview](#overview)